Society to promote

 1. The journals have a distinct academic flavour.
 Within a short while these have carved a niche for themselves.
 Its list of authors include prominent academicians and personalities who have made significant contribution in their field of expertise.
 North East region receives special attention in Dialogue.

-2. Beside incisive editorials, articles are not only of high calibre but also cover a wide variety of subjects including society, culture, politics, development and current issues.
+2. Beside incisive editorials, articles are not only of high calibre but also cover a wide variety of subjects including society, culture, politics, development, security and current issues.
 Each issue published has a focus on a subject.
 These have included, Illegal Migration from Bangladesh; India and Central Asia; Fiscal Mismanagement in NE India; Naxalism/Maoist Insurgency in India and Nepal (two issues); Indian Islands; India’s Security Dimension; several aspects of NE India in a numbers of issues; India’s neighbourhood and relations with South East Asia, East Asia, China, Afghanistan and Pakistan etc. Issues also address problems of Education, Media, Governance, Justice, Women, culture & encounter with West etc. The list and topics of the issues can be seen at our website: www.asthabharati.org Interested persons and Institutions can buy the back issues.

 3. Astha Bharati organises Seminars/workshops on current issues.
 Past seminars include February (14-16) 2001 on “Problems of Economic Development in North-East India” and in November (27-28) 2001 and February 2003 on “Illegal Migration from Bangladesh”.
 It is also hosted an International Seminar on India and Central Asia through the Ages jointly with ICCR, New Delhi in March 2004.
 In July 2006 a seminar on Issues of Ethnicity in NE India was organised.
 In July 2010 another seminar debated the subject “Maoism: the way of Out” In September and December 2010, Astha Bharati organised two workshops on the subject of “The Role of Civil Society in Governance and social Reconstruction in NE India at Guwahati and New Delhi, respectively, participated by eminent scholars and social activists from NE”.